sei40kr/tmux-project/README.md

 set -ag @project-base-dirs ,"${HOME}/.vim"
 ```

-## Differences from tmuxinator
+## tmuxinator Integration

-Basically [tmuxinator](https://github.com/tmuxinator/tmuxinator) has much more
+tmux-project can be integrated with [tmuxinator](https://github.com/tmuxinator/tmuxinator).
-features than tmux-project, but tmux-project aims zero-configuration.
+When you have tmuxinator installed and the selected project has
-You can switch to a new project you cloned without any configurations.
+`.tmuxinator.yml` at the root, tmux-project will start a new session with

-I'm planning to integrate tmux-project with tmuxinator in the future.
+tmuxinator.

 ## License